 - Do not accept any new friend requests.
 Anyone who uses Facebook knows that friend requests appear from people you have never met and have no way of knowing.
 It may appear to be a friend of a friend.
 Have a simple rule; Do not accept any new friend requests while your case is pending.

 If you were injured in any type of accident and are considering filing a personal injury claim, or have already filed one, you should stop all of your social media postings.
-For more information, contact our Chicago personal injury lawyers at Blumenshine Law Group at (312)766-1000 or email [email protected] for a free consultation.
+For more information, call or text our Chicago personal injury lawyers at Blumenshine Law Group at (312)766-1000 or email [email protected] for a free consultation.